Skip to content

 Monitoring will be required for any individual who could potentially receive a dose in excess of 10% of the annual occupational dose limits listed above.
 Additionally, any individuals who must hold patients or image receptors during radiographs must be monitored for occupational radiation exposure.

-WAC 246‑221-055 requires assessment and control of fetal doses.
-A pregnant worker should voluntarily declare her pregnancy in writing to her employer and include her estimated date of conception.
+WAC 246-221-055 requires assessment and control of fetal doses.
+A pregnant worker, including students, staff, and faculty must voluntarily declare their pregnancy in writing to their employer (or to their supervising faculty member, if a student) and include their estimated date of conception.
 The dose equivalent to an embryo/fetus during the entire pregnancy must not exceed 5 mSv (0.5 rem).
 Once pregnancy has been declared, every effort should be made to avoid substantial variation above a monthly dose rate of 0.5 mSv (0.05 rem) to the embryo/fetus.
 Contact EH&S Radiation Safety to declare a pregnancy and receive dosimeters to evaluate fetal doses.
-If an x-ray equipment operator does not declare their pregnancy in writing through EH&S Radiation Safety, they are not considered to be pregnant and the 0.05 Sv (5 rem) occupational exposure limit applies.
+If a radiographic equipment operator does not declare their pregnancy in writing through EH&S Radiation Safety, they are not considered to be pregnant and the 0.05 Sv (5 rem) occupational exposure limit applies.

-WAC 296-125-030 prohibits minors from working in occupations involving potential exposure to radioactive substances and to ionizing radiation.
-Therefore minors working in the SOD shall not be permitted to operate x-ray equipment or work near an x-ray equipment during operation.
+WAC 296-125-030 prohibits minors (younger than 18 years of age) from working in occupations involving potential exposure to radioactive substances and to ionizing radiation.
+Therefore, minors working at UWSOD must not be permitted to operate radiographic equipment or work near radiographic equipment during its operation.

-Any additional individual monitoring device used for monitoring the dose to an embryo/fetus of a declared pregnant woman shall be located at the waist under any protective apron being worn by the woman.
+Any additional individual monitoring device used for monitoring the dose to an embryo/fetus of a declared pregnant person must be located at the waist under any protective apron being worn by the pregnant person.

 II.
 Guidelines for Prescribing Dental Radiographs